-During a polio epidemic in 1948 children were kept home from school to prevent the disease spreading.
-This cartoon shows a busy mother trying to do the housework and mind the baby while supervising her children's studies.
+During a polio epidemic in 1948, schools closed to prevent the disease spreading.
+This cartoon shows a busy mother trying to do the housework and mind the baby while supervising her older children's studies.

-While healthy children appreciated the time off school because it meant more playtime, those who caught polio could not enjoy the extended holiday.
-Listen to the recording of a woman remembering her visit to a school friend with polio, who spent most of her time in an iron lung – some polio victims could only breathe with the aid of this machine.
+While healthy children appreciated the time off school, those who caught polio could not enjoy the extended holiday.
+Listen to the recording of a woman remembering her visit to a school friend with polio who spent most of her time in an iron lung – some polio victims could only breathe with the aid of this machine.

 Using this item